What are Arts Therapies?

-Art Therapies provides the individual with the space and security to explore psychological aspects of various mental health issues.
+Art Therapies provide the individual with the space and security to explore psychological aspects of various mental health issues.

 Our Arts Therapists can combine the above therapies to facilitate a deeper exploration of the young person or adult.
 The individual can either explore the art form with which they most identify or the art form can mould to the individual as their therapy needs change during the therapeutic process.
 The therapist will work with the client to evaluate and identify the key motivators for each client and to use these forms of therapy to achieve the best outcomes.

-Some client therefore will respond best through combining Play Therapy and Art Therapy, others perhaps through just a single form e.g Music Therapy.
+Some clients therefore will respond best through combining Play Therapy and Art Therapy, others perhaps through just a single form e.g Music Therapy.